yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # git
 [Back to TOC](#📚-contents)

-Tools to support and extend the functionalities of the `git` version tracker
+_... description of the category ..._
 ## AlternativeVCS 📁
 Command-line tool for managing or interacting with related tasks.
 * [Git Commit Vanity Hash Solver](https://github.com/trichner/gitc0ffee) [❌ ❌ 🖥️CLI] - Neat tool to find a 'vanity' hash for a given git commit.
 Make all your commits hashes start with the prefix c0ffee, cafe, badc0de5 or whatever makes you happy!